probcomp/Venturecxx/refman/foreigns.rst

 - Link with existing foreign modeling or inference code

-- Take advantage of sufficient statistics and/or conjugacy (there is currently no way to do that within Venture)
+- Take advantage of sufficient statistics and/or conjugacy (there is currently no way to do that with pure-Venture procedures)

 - Speed up a computation whose interior is not interesting to trace in Venture